 The original ruling by the OFLC's stated that "the game contains the option to take a variety of drugs known as "chems" using a device which is connected to the character's arm.
 These "chems" have positive and some negative effects (lowering of intelligence, or the character may become addicted to the chem).
 The positive effects include increase in strength, stamina, resistance to damage, agility, and hit points.
 Corresponding with the list of various "chems" are small visual representations of the drugs; these include syringes, tablets, pill bottles, a crack-type pipe, and blister packs.
 In the Board's view, these realistic visual representation of drugs and their delivery method bring the 'science-fiction' drugs in line with 'real-world' drugs.
 The player can also select and use Morphine (a prescribed drug) which has the positive effect of enabling the character to ignore limb pain when the character's extremities are targeted by the enemy."

-Some changes to the Japanese version of Fallout 3.
-The biggest change involves the elimination of the "Power of the Atom" side-quest, about a nuclear bomb in the middle of a town, with players having the option to detonate the device or not.
-Also removed is Mr. Burke, an NPC who invites the player to detonate the town.
-Another change relates to the name of a weapon.
-Although not mentioned in the announcement, it refers to the "Fat Man" mini-nuke launcher.
-Lesser changes involve the renaming of creatures, as well as a reduction in the amount of blood and corpses found in the game.
+Some changes were made to the Japanese version of Fallout 3.
+In terms of content, the biggest change was the elimination of the "Power of the Atom" side-quest, where players had the option to detonate the unexploded nuclear bomb, thereby destroying the town of Megaton.
+The quest-giver - Mr. Burke - was also removed from this version.
+Another major change renames the "Fat Man" mini-nuke launcher.
+Other small changes include the renaming of creatures, as well as a reduction in the amount of blood and corpses found in the game.

 Another mini-controversy caused by the game appeared at Game Developers Conference in San Francisco, where the game's developer Emil Pagliarulo asked the audience what landmarks in Japan could be destroyed for the game.